 A room should never feel overdone, and the best way to make sure that this doesn’t happen is to take a step back and reflect on each space.
 It’s easy to get carried away when working with so many things going on in a mix-and-match scheme.
-Using solid colors to counter patterns or neutral shades to counter accents is a great practise to accomplish this.
+Using solid colors to counter patterns or neutral shades to counter accents is a great practice to accomplish this.

 9. The 80/20 rule

 This ratio rule is the perfect way to assess your decor work.
-It pretty much means that you need to choose a main character and a supporting character.
-And in this case those characters are the styles you are after.
+It pretty much means that you need to choose the main character and a supporting character.
+And in this case, those characters are the styles you are after.
 Those will be your 80 and your 20.
 The main style will be represented in 80% of the space, and the other 20% will be the other style.
 For example, if your home decor style definition is comfortable-modern-traditional, the larger ticket items in your home need to be elements of modern to establish a sensible style.

 10. Final touches

 Just like accessorizing in fashion, the smallest details complete a particular look in a room.
 They are often the one thing that can suddenly transform a room by creating a satisfying visual appeal.
-Consider using small items like vases, lamps and picture frames to add some personality and subtlety within each area of your home.
+Consider using small items like vases, lamps, and picture frames to add some personality and subtlety within each area of your home.
 Placement is key here, and can often mean the difference between a distracting piece and an interesting piece.
-Rugs, curtains, and shades are also a great way to put some finishing touches in a room.
+Rugs, curtains, and shades are also great additions to put some finishing touches in a room.

 Ultimately, the thing to remember when trying to mix and match your furniture is to maintain an understated tone.
 Keep experimenting with different layouts and schemes, and you’ll eventually discover something that satisfies you and reflects your personal style.
 After all, a mix-and-match scheme is your chance to express your individual taste.
-So embrace this opportunity, use your creative side and have some fun.
+So embrace this opportunity, use your creative side, and have some fun.